 There Aren’t Enough Support Programs

-We still have a long way to go regarding ensuring that persons are correctly diagnosed with autism and can get the support they need.
-In the meantime, knowing how to relate to those who have the disorder can help to maintain your interpersonal relationships.
+We still have a long way to go regarding ensuring that people are correctly diagnosed with autism and can get the support they need.
+In the meantime, knowing how to relate to those who have the disorder can help maintain your interpersonal relationships.